trishayvonne/E-commerce-/tests/README.md

 (which is git ignored), and to tailor it as you see fit.
 For instance, you might wish to exclude database tests, or automatically generate HTML code coverage reports.

+## Test Cases

+Every test needs a *test case*, or class that your tests extend.
+CodeIgniter 4 provides a few that you may use directly:
+* `CodeIgniter\Test\CIUnitTestCase` - for basic tests with no other service needs
+* `CodeIgniter\Test\DatabaseTestTrait` - for tests that need database access

+Most of the time you will want to write your own test cases to hold functions and services common to your test suites.

+## Creating Tests

+All tests go in the **tests/** directory.
+Each test file is a class that extends a **Test Case** (see above) and contains methods for the individual tests.
+These method names must start with the word "test" and should have descriptive names for precisely what they are testing:
+`testUserCanModifyFile()` `testOutputColorMatchesInput()` `testIsLoggedInFailsWithInvalidUser()`

+Writing tests is an art, and there are many resources available to help learn how.
+Review the links above and always pay attention to your code coverage.

+### Database Tests

+Tests can include migrating, seeding, and testing against a mock or live<sup>1</sup> database.
+Be sure to modify the test case (or create your own) to point to your seed and migrations and include any additional steps to be run before tests in the `setUp()` method.

+<sup>1</sup> Note: If you are using database tests that require a live database connection
+you will need to rename **phpunit.xml.dist** to **phpunit.xml**, uncomment the database configuration lines and add your connection details.
+Prevent **phpunit.xml** from being tracked in your repo by adding it to **.gitignore**.